noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Add Formatting or Images to a Prompt
 ========================================

-Currently, you cannot add text formatting or images inside the Peer Assessment component.
-To include formatting or images within the text of a prompt, you can add an HTML component that contains your text above the Peer Assessment component, and leave the text field in the **Prompt** tab blank.
+Currently, you cannot format text or add images inside the Peer Assessment component.
+To include formatting or images in a prompt, you can add an HTML component that contains your text above the Peer Assessment component, and leave the text field in the **Prompt** tab blank.
 The instructions for the peer assessment still appear above the **Your Response** field.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_HTMLComponent.png
       :alt: A peer assessment that has an image in an HTML component